eldentse/eldentse.github.io/_pages/publications.md

       <br>
       <a href="https://arxiv.org/pdf/2303.08475.pdf">[pdf]</a>
       <a href="https://frunyang.github.io/TDMI/">[webpage]</a>
-      <br> In this paper, we present a multi-frame human pose estimation framework, which employs temporal differences across frames to model dynamic contexts.
+      <br> We present a multi-frame human pose estimation framework, which employs temporal differences across frames to model dynamic contexts.
     </td>
   </tr>